baniuk/JosnTree/Readme.md

 # JsonTree

-This simple tool display Json files in form of hierarchical Tree.
+This simple tool displays Json files in form of hierarchical Tree.
 Text output and GUI are supported.
 See examples below:

 ```text
 +com.google.gson.internal.LinkedTreeMap (root)